bobu01/gds_1000b_scpi/README.md

   * Originally written in python2, which is now obsolete.
 This causes some dependency issues.
 Some forks do upgrade the code to python 3
   * The OpenWave code is implemented as part of a Qt GUI demonstration.
 The Qt GUI is more complex than needed.
 This doesn't really help with Jupyter Notebook.
   * The classes and methods are dependent on the GUI.
-It is a challeng to reuse this code.
+It is a challenge to reuse this code.
   * Serial communication to the instrument was not reliable on a Linux system.
 The port would stop responding after 10-20 seconds of inactivity.
 (I suspect this is a bug in the USB-serial conversion inside the instrument.)

 The gds_1000b_scpi code is written in python3, functions are written to be independent where possible.
 Concepts were borrowed from OpenWave, but nearly all was rewritten.